stv8/seanvillars/content/posts/pausing-skateboardle.md

 However I do want to make clear that **the site will always remain up**.
 You will always be able to play the older games and share the game with a friend who has never played.

-The main reason I have to pause is rather boring, but it is simply due to the lack of time I have availalble to continue adding a game every day.
+The main reason I have to pause is rather boring, but it is simply due to the lack of time I have available to continue adding a game every day.

 Adding a single game typically takes me anywhere from 30 to 60 minutes, which is increasingly difficult to come by as a new dad and working full time.
-I'm trying to simplify my day a bit and `Skateboardle` is just one extra thing I have on my task plate every day.
+I'm trying to simplify my day a bit and `Skateboardle` is just one extra task I have on my plate every day.

 I have tried to figure out alternatives, such as automating the games, or making it easier for others to contribute games.
-However each has a downside and ulitmately I would rather pause the game on a high note than have the experience degraded.
+However each has a downside and ultimately I would rather pause the game on a high note than have the experience degraded.

 #### Automation issues